To be eligible for the School Ambassador Fellowship program, participants must:

 - Support from school and district leaders.

-- Verification of program eligibility requirements
+- Verification of program eligibility requirements;

-- A one-page, written abstract of intended Capstone project
+- A one-page, written abstract of intended Capstone project;

-- A current resume and cover letter
+- A current resume (cover letter is optional).

 - Demonstrable Contributions to Student Learning